 All received applications shall be acknowledged by email.
+Applications shall be forwarded for evaluation at the end of every month unless otherwise stated by Xjenza Malta

 7 Voucher Parameters

 Xjenza Malta reserves the right to carry out financial and/or technical audits to its discretion at any time within the project to ensure that Voucher Parameters as per contractual obligations are being observed.